flodlan/Lab-Wiki/documents/sci-communic/creating-figures.md

 ### Editing Figures for Manuscripts

 Small tweaks might be needed in your code generated figures before they are publication ready.
-Where do you generate images visualizing your experimental procedure?
-Here is software that will do the job well for you:
+You might also wonder where you can generate images visualizing your experimental procedure.
+Here is software that will do both of these jobs well for you:

 * [**Adobe Illustrator**](https://www.adobe.com/nl/products/illustrator.html) (paid software)
 _How to get it?_ You can have it installed on your office PC (just ask the TG).
 If you wish to have it on your own computer, check surfspot (https://www.surfspot.nl/).
 Sign up with your RU account on surfspot, and you’ll be able to get Adobe Creative Cloud service by paying only ~20 euros per year.